-Figure 4.3 Estimates of juvenile standing stock, and 95% confidence intervals by species and age class in Coquitlam River during 2006-2020.
+Figure 4.2 Estimates of juvenile standing stock, and 95% confidence intervals by species and age class in Coquitlam River during 2006-2021.
 Estimates were derived from night snorkeling counts with the exception of 2011 Steelhead (0+), which were based on electrofishing.
 Bar colour indicates cohorts that were reared entirely under Treatment 1 flows (red), Treatment 2 (green) or both (blue).

-The 2020 Steelhead fry abundance of $47,408 \pm 34\%$ was average compared to previous years 2006-2020 (mean: 48,878; range: 21,949-138,132 fish, Figure 4.3).
-We consider the 2020 fry estimate credible (minimally biased) since the assumptions underlying the mark-recapture methodology were largely satisfied.
-Similar to 2017, 2018 and 2019, there was a higher proportion of fish less than 40mm fork length (13%) compared with the average from past years excluding the 2011 outlier year (5%, Appendix 4.5), which was the minimum size included in mark-recapture experiments (>40mm).
-This may have biased the fry estimate low since observer efficiency decreases with the size of fry (Korman et al. 2011) and yet we used the observer efficiency based on fry with a fork length of 40-49mm for smaller fry as well (< 40 mm).
-However, the underestimation would likely be relatively small considering that the proportion of observations for fry less than 40mm from electroshocking - a more reliable sampling method for Steelhead fry - was far more similar to an average year than to 2011, when the large shift towards smaller sized fry led to a very unreliable snorkeling based estimate (see Schick et al. 2012, Appendix4.4).
-Relative precision was moderate in 2020.
-The precision of fry estimates increased substantially since doubling the number of index site in 2014 (±28-44%) compared to prior years (±37%-1790%, Figure 4.3).
-During Treatment 1, Steelhead fry densities were substantially higher in the middle portion of the study area (km 11-13) compared to upper and lower reaches (Figure 4.4), whereas during Treatment 2, density was far less variable and with no clear trend.
+The 2021 Steelhead fry abundance of $21,743 \pm 32\%$ was the lowest since surveys began in 2006 (mean: 48,878; range: 21,949-138,132 fish, Figure 4.2).
+However, the estimates may be biased low due to the over representation of fry smaller than the minimum size included in observer efficiency calibration experiments even though the other assumptions underlying the mark-recapture methodology were largely satisfied.
+In 2021, there was a higher proportion of fish less than 40mm fork length (19%) compared with the average from past years excluding the 2011 outlier year (5%, Figure 4.3), which was the minimum size included in mark-recapture experiments (>40mm).
+This would have biased the fry estimate low since observer efficiency decreases with the size of fry (Korman et al. 2011) and yet we used the observer efficiency based on fry with a fork length of 40-49mm for smaller fry as well (< 40 mm).
+However, the underestimation may be relatively small considering that the proportion of observations for fry less than 40mm from electroshocking - a more reliable sampling method for Steelhead fry - was far more similar to an average year than to 2011, when the large shift towards smaller sized fry led to a very unreliable snorkeling based estimate (see Schick et al. 2012).
+Relative precision was moderate in 2021( $\pm$ 32%).
+The precision of fry estimates increased substantially since doubling the number of index site in 2014 ( $\pm$ 28-44%) compared to prior years ( $\pm$ 37%-1790%, Figure 4.3).